beCoditive/Max-Bot/Readme.md

 - [x] Delete Warn Command - It allows to delete warning of a user.
 - [x] Filter Words Command - It allows to Block some NSFW words in the server.
 - [x] Kick Command - Kicks a user
-- [x] Poll Command - It allows the moderator to make a poll in Poll Channel

 **Public Features** :
 - [x] Avatar Command - It allows seeing the avatar of any user.